Blocking the star node

 • ketamine-assisted therapy,

-• transcranial electrical stimulation of the brain,
+• stimulation of the vagus nerve.

 Prospects

-The method allows:
+The method allows you to:

 • improve the quality of life,